Introduction: The Battle of the Heavyweights

 The Final Verdict: Which Should You Buy?

-Ultimately, the choice between these two heavyweights depends on your investment horizon and risk tolerance.
-Choose wisely to align with your financial goals.
+In conclusion, the choice between these two funds ultimately depends on your investment strategy and risk tolerance.